mikey-b/allocator_ref/README.md

 	auto duck_one = make<duck>();
 	shared_ref<duck> shared_duck = duck_one;
 ```
-While the programmer might request a shared_ref, the underline allocator may not nessessary provide any runtime mechanisms to ensure that you are using these references correctly with regards to object lifetimes.
-The underline allocator might return a handle with equivalent behaviour as a weak_ref< T > and warn the programmer of any misusages in a debug build.
+While the programmer might request a shared_ref, the underlying allocator may not nessessary provide any runtime mechanisms to ensure that you are using these references correctly with regards to object lifetimes.
+The underlying allocator might return a handle with equivalent behaviour as a weak_ref< T > and warn the programmer of any misusages in a debug build.

 Again, shared_ref< T > is only signaling that you desire this reference handle to influence the lifetime of this resource.
 If you are manually managing memory - It is a programming error if the lifetime of the holding ref< T > is destroyed while shared_ref< T > are still alive.

 #### weak_ref< T >
-weak_ref< T > is used to signal that this handle does not effect the lifetime of the underline reference or blk.
+weak_ref< T > is used to signal that this handle does not effect the lifetime of the underlying reference or blk.

 And as such, It is possible these references can point to non existing blks.
 Null checks are recommended for weak_refs.
 *C++ Limitation* It would be ideal if we could alter the *.
 E.g. `template<typename Type> alias Type* = weak_ref<Type>`